immarisabel/Object-Oriented-Programming-Dynamic-Notes-OOP/README.md

 :eyes: GETTERS/SETTERS VISIBILITY  (from Main class)

-- :heavy_check_mark: this is fieldOne (validation from SuperClass)
+- :heavy_check_mark: __this is fieldOne__ (validation from SuperClass)
-- :heavy_check_mark: this is fieldTwo (validation from SuperClass)
+- :heavy_check_mark: __this is fieldTwo__ (validation from SuperClass)
-- :x: fieldThreeStatic is not accessible via the create object because it is static inside it's Class.
+- :x: __fieldThreeStatic__ is not accessible via the create object because it is static inside it's Class.
 Even if this MAIN method is static, it is still protected.
-- :heavy_check_mark: this is fieldFour (validation from SuperClass)
+- :heavy_check_mark: __this is fieldFour__ (validation from SuperClass)
-- :x: fieldFiveFS is not accessible via the create object because it is static inside it's Class.
+- :x: __fieldFiveFS__ is not accessible via the create object because it is static inside it's Class.
 Even if this MAIN method is static, it is still protected.

+-Hierarchy from leats strict to most strict is as follow:
+- -public
+- -private
+- -final
+- -static

 :warning: DIFFERENCE OF STATIC VS FINAL